Cocozelle Zucchini

 50 days to harvest Cucurbita pepo

-HEIRLOOM We love Organic Cocozelle Zucchini’s light green stripes on the classic Italian green zucchini, evidence of Costata Romanesco in her parentage.
+HEIRLOOM We love Cocozelle Zucchini’s light green stripes on the classic Italian green zucchini, evidence of Costata Romanesco in her parentage.
 As a result, Cocozelle’s flavor soars above average and Friends, we’ve been saving seeds for nearly a decade of the plants that have the fewest spines and the most open architecture, making her abundant harvest that much more joyful for everyone involved!

-1 review for Organic Cocozelle Zucchini
+1 review for Cocozelle Zucchini

 1. Millicent Kasten